ncredinburgh/JavaForSmallTeams/tests/10_think_units_not_methods.md

 ## Think units, not methods

-Each behaviour that a unit test describes should normally relate to the overall unit rather than the responsibilities of an individual method.
+Each behaviour that a unit test describes should normally relate to the overall *unit* rather than the responsibilities of an individual method.

+### What is a unit?

-To think in terms of units we have to first answer the difficult question of what a unit actually is.
+To think in terms of units we have to first answer the difficult question of what a *unit* actually is.

-Testing in terms of methods is effectively the same as saying that a unit is a method.
-It is easy to show why this does not work.
+Testing in terms of methods is effectively the same as saying that a *unit* is a method.
+It is easy to show why this does not always work.

 If we were to try and write a unit test for the `push` method of `java.util.Stack` we might end up with something like